Hirta: Tourism

 Visits by tourists in summer became quite common starting in the 1870s when steamships and private yachts began arriving.
 A new pier was built in 1901, making it easier to land passengers from the larger craft, using rowboats.

-By mid-2020, visits to St Kilda were not encouraged because facilities were closed due to the worldwide COVID-19 pandemic; as of early February 2021, the toilet, camp site and shopping facilities in Hirta were still closed, according to the NTS Web site.
-The NTS did not prohibit visits but asked that people seriously consider postponing their plans.
-The NTS suggests that there has been a great deal of interest in diving in the area as well as viewing of seabirds at nearby Boreray with its Sea Stacs.

 The remnants of the homes built in the early 1860s in Village Bay (also known as St Kilda Village) and the remnants of three old chapels, are readily visible.
-A tour operator's Web site states that when facilities in Hirta are open, "the St. Kilda museum, school and church provide a fascinating insight into the St Kildans’ way of life ... the remains of the village, the graveyard and Second World War gun" can also be viewed.
+A tour operator's website states that when facilities in Hirta are open, "the St. Kilda museum, school and church provide a fascinating insight into the St Kildans’ way of life ... the remains of the village, the graveyard and Second World War gun" can also be viewed.

 The Historic Environment Scotland Web site adds that "the plain, two-bay church, with the schoolroom added to its north west in 1898" was "restored as they might have appeared in the 1920s".
 The Web site also explains that the "arrangement of St Kilda Village along a curving street is the result of mid-19th century improvement ...
 Distinctive drystone storage structures, known as cleitan, are scattered throughout the landscape.
 There are over 1,400 cleitan known throughout the St Kilda archipelago, but they are concentrated in the area around the village".
 (A cleit is a small stone building with a thatched roof that was used for drying and storing food.)

 The NTS has improved the Village over the years.
 "They have reroofed [some of] the cottages on the main street, restored the church, and restacked stones that years of gales had toppled from the cleits, or bothies, that dot the volcanic landscape", according to a November 2017 report.
 One cottage, #3 on "The Street", was more extensively restored and turned into the museum.
-A reviewer who visited Hirta in 2020, however, stated that one should not expect a full restoration of most other cottages.
-"Although cleared of fixtures and fittings, and in some cases in quite severe disrepair, it’s still pretty easy to wander along, poke around inside, and get a good feel to how these people lived".